DevoGHub/FreeCodeCamp-DynamicProgramming-Java/README.md

 ## Reason to make this
 While going through this amazing course, I realised that translating from JavaScript to Java isn't as easy as it seems.
-I wasted a lot of my time initially in rectifying errors I made during translations, didn't want others to do the same.
-So, good luck!
-And happy learning!
+I wasted a lot of my time initially in rectifying errors I made during these translations, and didn't want others to do the same.
+So, good luck and happy learning everyone!